 LOCATION The Art Room Vivo, Palm Cove, far north Queensland

-2020 has been a challenging year of isolation and social disruption in many regions.
+2020 – 2021 has been a challenging period of isolation and social disruption in many regions.

-During this difficult period of covid-19 lock-downs throughout Australia, Sixfold Project doubled its resolved to stay connected and productive throughout this challenging time.
+During this difficult period of covid-19 lock-downs throughout Australia, Sixfold Project doubled its resolved to stay connected and productive.

 Adaptability is key.